sst/sst/www/docs/constructs/api.md

 _Type_ : `ApiAuthorizationType`, _defaults to_ `ApiAuthorizationType.NONE`

 The authorization type for all the endpoints in the API.
 Set using [`ApiAuthorizationType`](#apiauthorizationtype).
-Defaults to no authorization.
+Supports AWS IAM and JWT.
+Defaults to no authorization, `ApiAuthorizationType.NONE`.

+While both IAM and JWT allows you to secure your APIs.
+The IAM method together with the [`sst.Api`](auth.md) construct uses the [Cognito Identity Pool](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html).
+This allows you to secure other AWS resources as well.

+On the other hand, the [JWT](https://jwt.io/introduction) method is for securing APIs specifically.

+If you are just starting out, we recommend using the IAM method.

 ### defaultAuthorizer?